CFO Wiki

 Sometimes low gross margin is an acceptable strategic choice, not a problem to fix immediately:

 Market penetration phase.
 You might subsidize hosting to acquire customers rapidly, planning to optimize later once you have scale and lock-in.
+In some SaaS business models, other revenue streams beyond subscriptions, such as professional services or transaction fees, can also impact overall gross margin dynamics.

 Building moat through services.
 Some companies deliberately provide high-touch implementation and support to create switching costs.
 The low margin is the price of customer stickiness.